 What we like about it: CSS tooltip made with Sass, which is pretty cool.

-What we like about it: Simple little adaptive tooltip that appears on hover.
+What we like about it: Simple little adaptive css hover tooltip.

 What we like about it: A pure CSS/SCSS/LESS tooltip library with straightforward customization options.
 Easy to use.